After watching the famous movie “Julie & Julia”, I wanted to cook a dish following Julia Child recipe. Potage Parmentier looked like a safe choice.

 - 6 cups water ( you may also use vegetable broth)

 - 1-2 tbs freshly squeezed lemon juice

-Pour in serving bowls, and add fresh chopped parsley.
+- Pour into serving bowls, and add fresh chopped parsley.

 Note: 1 cup – a standard cup of 240 ml